July 15, 2019

 B’nai Brith’s letter advocates a number of steps that can be taken to combat the scourge of global antisemitism while also promoting and protecting religious freedom.
 Many of these are featured in B’nai Brith’s recent paper on antisemitism submitted to Dr. Ahmed Shaheed, the United Nations Special Rapporteur on Freedom of Religion or Belief and in its Eight-Point Plan to Tackle Antisemitism.

-“With the recent adoption by Canada of the definition of antisemitism used by the International Holocaust Remembrance Alliance, we have an opportunity to emphasize its importance,” said Brian Herman, B’nai Brith Canada’s Director of Government Relations.
+“With the recent adoption by Canada of the definition of antisemitism used by the International Holocaust Remembrance Alliance, [ broken link 1] we have an opportunity to emphasize its importance,” said Brian Herman, B’nai Brith Canada’s Director of Government Relations.
 “Canada’s delegation to the Ministerial can ensure that, among other pressing religious freedom challenges, those faced by the Jewish community are not overlooked.”

 Recent public surveys in Canada and Europe have highlighted that antisemitism is growing in intensity and creating concerns among today’s youth.
 B’nai Brith will continue to support Canada’s delegation in Washington, D.C., and the government, in the fight against antisemitism and commends its continuing endeavours to support and promote the freedom of religion and belief.